essential

 This series is about exploring processes of transformation through photographing nature.

-Taking photographs of objects in nature as they are, then without fiddling with the basic structure of the image or the composition, use simple tools to transform the image to show its essential NATURE.
+Taking photographs of objects in nature as they are, then without fiddling with the basic structure of the image or the composition, using simple tools to transform the image to show its essential NATURE.

 Exposure.
 Brightness.
 Contrast.
 Black-and-white.
 Crop to focus on something specific.
 And add my written thoughts about the image and process, because my creative expression is always both images and words.